 MCI Publications and Resources

-Watt, S. K., Mahatmya, D., Mohebali, M., & Martin-Stanley II, C. (August 2022).
+Watt, S. K., Mahatmya, D., Mohebali, M., & Martin-Stanley II, C. (2022).
 The Theory of Being: Practices for Transforming Self and Society.
-Stylus Publishing.
+Taylor Francis/Routledge Publishing.

 Watt, S. K. (Ed.).
 (2015).
 Designing transformative multicultural initiatives: Theoretical foundations, practical applications, and facilitator considerations.
 Stylus Publishing.